cst0313/icpass-famine-2024/README.md

 # ICPASS-Famine24-2022
 ## Background
-This app is used in a real life event called Famine24 held in London, where the app was used record and update the stats of each person in one of the game in the event.
-Participant would complete tasks to improve their stats to win the game.
+This app is used in a real life fundraising event called Famine24 held in London, where the app was used to record and update the stats of each participant.
+Participants would complete tasks to improve their stats to win the game.

 ## Contributors